All articles

 Sources

 ▸Saravanan P. et al. Psychological well-being in patients on adequate doses of L-thyroxine: results of a large, controlled community-based questionnaire study.
 Clinical Endocrinology, 2002.
-(PMID 11949969) ▸Garber J.R. et al. Clinical practice guidelines for hypothyroidism in adults: cosponsored by the American Association of Clinical Endocrinologists and the American Thyroid Association.
-Endocrine Practice / Thyroid, 2012.
-(PMID 22954130) ▸Bell D.S.H. et al. Coffee and levothyroxine absorption.
-Clinical Endocrinology, 2011.
-(PMID 21389069) ▸Centanni M. et al. Thyroxine in goiter, Helicobacter pylori infection, and chronic gastritis.
+(PMID 12390330) ▸Garber J.R. et al. Clinical practice guidelines for hypothyroidism in adults: cosponsored by the American Association of Clinical Endocrinologists and the American Thyroid Association.
+Thyroid, 2012.
+(PMID 22954017) ▸Benvenga S. et al. Altered intestinal absorption of L-thyroxine caused by coffee.
+Thyroid, 2008.
+(PMID 18341376) ▸Centanni M. et al. Thyroxine in goiter, Helicobacter pylori infection, and chronic gastritis.
 New England Journal of Medicine, 2006.
-(PMID 16957218) ▸Jonklaas J. et al. Guidelines for the treatment of hypothyroidism: prepared by the American Thyroid Association task force on thyroid hormone replacement.
+(PMID 16641395) ▸Jonklaas J. et al. Guidelines for the treatment of hypothyroidism: prepared by the American Thyroid Association task force on thyroid hormone replacement.
 Thyroid, 2014.
 (PMID 25266247)

 *This article is for informational purposes only and does not replace a medical consultation.
 Before starting any supplements, changing medication, or undergoing diagnostic procedures, discuss the plan with your physician.*